 “Two years later, there was no difference in pain or physical function between the surgery and physical therapy groups,” says Howard LeWine, M.D., chief medical editor at Harvard Health Publishing.

-Working with a rehabilitation expert might also be a successful alternative to medication when it comes to reducing back and spine pain as medication typically only provides temporary relief.
+Working with a rehabilitation expert might also be a successful alternative to a medication when it comes to reducing back and spine pain as medication typically only provides temporary relief.

 Unfortunately, years ago, many people had unnecessary surgeries or took medication because they didn’t know that chiropractic care could deliver the same results.
 Today, research continues to support chiropractic care as your best option for pain relief and getting your life back.